fc-io/working-with-alvis-from-ki/README.md

 $ vllm serve ./models/Qwen3-32B-FP8  --enable-auto-tool-choice --tool-call-parser hermes --reasoning-parser deepseek_r1 --host 0.0.0.0 --port 8000
 ```

-* `--enable-auto-tool-choice` is a good default as some agentic framworks require it and you will get 400 bad request when calling without it.
+* `--enable-auto-tool-choice` is a good default as some agentic framworks require it.
+If you use a framework that do requrie it then you would get a 400 bad request when calling without it.
 * modify the `--tool-call-parser` if you are using another model that support another parser than `hermes`.
+Most models have there own parser for this.
 * remove `--enable-auto-tool-choice` and `--tool-call-parser hermes` if you don't want tool calling or your model don't support it
 * remove `--reasoning-parser deepseek_r1` if you don't want reasoning
 * modify the `--reasoning-parser` if you are using another model that support another parser than `deepseek_r1`.

 ### after "INFO: Application startup complete." you can test by curling the HTTP server from the host of the container

-but you can also skip this and test from your local machine
+But you can also skip this and test from your local machine right away – see below.

 ``` bash
 curl http://$(hostname -I | awk '{print $1}'):8000/v1/models